drausin/libri-experiments/experiments/exp01/README.md

 ### Discussion

-Other than the Put p95, these trial 28 latencies are signficantly better than where we started with 1K UDP.
-Some of this improvement is likely just the benefit of a larger sample size at 1024K UDP vs. 1K, since the 95th percentile of a much smaller sample of points often becomes something close to the max of that sample.
+Other than the Put p95, these trial 28 latencies are signficantly better than where we started with 1K UPD.
+Some of this improvement is likely just the benefit of a larger sample size at 1024K UPD vs. 1K, since the 95th percentile of a much smaller sample of points often becomes something close to the max of that sample.
 But over the course of these trials, we made a number of improvements that led us to these final numbers: